Demi-urge/menace_sandbox/docs/autonomous_sandbox.md

 The sandbox reads several paths and authentication tokens from environment variables.
 These defaults are suitable for personal deployments and can be overridden in your `.env`:

 - `VISUAL_AGENT_TOKEN` – shared secret for the visual agent service.
+- `VISUAL_AGENT_TOKEN_ROTATE` – when set, the new token used to restart the visual agent between runs.
 - `VISUAL_AGENT_SSL_CERT` – path to the TLS certificate served by `menace_visual_agent_2.py` when running over HTTPS.
 - `VISUAL_AGENT_SSL_KEY` – path to the private key for the certificate.